maximjsx/dex-react-native/README.md

 <img src="assets/images/02.jpg" width="300">

 Swap View – You can select a token and check swap details.
+The inputs are sanitized, and the token value is converted from BigInt to a human-readable floating-point number.

 <img src="assets/images/03.jpg" width="300">

 Token Selection – You can search or scroll through many tokens available on the network.
+This is a virtualized list, so it can handle dozens of tokens without sacrificing performance.

 <img src="assets/images/04.jpg" width="300">

-Swap Confirmation – When you press Swap, the MetaMask wallet will open, prompting you to sign and confirm the swap.
+Swap Confirmation – Here, you can review the final prices and details before confirming the transaction.
+When you press Swap, the MetaMask wallet will open, prompting you to sign and confirm the swap.
 Additional swap details will also be displayed.

 <img src="assets/images/05.jpg" width="300">